 ADOLPHE.
 It is true that you only want a small strip of my country; it is true that there will be no white men in our country.
 All will be glad if you only take a small strip of our country.
-Look at my hand (uplifted); this is what they do in Washington.
+Look at my hand [uplifted]; this is what they do in Washington.
 I lift my hand; the President does the same thing.
 It is true that what you say is in the treaty in regard to roads.
 In the treaty at Hell Gate in 1855 the Indians said the white men could have railroads through here.
-Governor Stevens said to Victor, "You are the head chief of three tribes here, and of the whites here too"; and they said we will talk about this land here by and by; and we are having that talk now.
+Governor Stevens said to Victor, "You are the head chief of three tribes here, and of the whites here too;" and they said we will talk about this land here by and by; and we are having that talk now.
 Some time ago I did not know about talking, nor what it was to sign my name; now I know.
 If the whites are good I am good.
+When there is blood on my hands, now.
+Some time ago I the hoverhold am good.
+When there is blood on my hands, now I know.
+If the whites are good I am good.
 When there is blood on my hands, they are not wet with white people's blood.
+If what you have told me to-day is true, they are not wet with white people's blood.
 If what you have told me to-day is true, I will be glad.
-In this country you see no blood; other countries are stained with
+In this country you see no blood; other countries are stained with blood.
 The line of my country extends from earth up to heaven.

 COMMISSIONER.
-I want to talk again about this road going through your reserva-tion.
+I want to talk again about this road going through your reservation.
 I want to explain to you that the Great Father sells land near and adjoining your reservation for \$2.50 per acre.
 The railroad sells its land for \$2.50 per acre near your reservation.
 It has land down towards the Missoula.
 I wish to be liberal.
 The Great Father told me to propose a fair price, and I think that \$10 per acre is a fair price for the 1,500 acres.
 That is four times as much as the Great Father gets for his land.
 This would make altogether for the land \$15,000.
-The Crows got only about five thousand, and the Shoshones seven thousand, or nearly eight. tion, each Indian will be paid for his fences and barns where this railroad interferes The \$15,000 will be for the benefit of the whole tribe.
+The crows got only about five thousand, and the Shoshones seven thousand, or nearly eight.
+In addition, each Indian will be paid for his fences and barns where this railroad interferes with him.
+The \$15,000 will be for the benefit of the whole tribe.

-ARLEE.
+with him.
+The \$15,000 will ARLEE.
 I object to depots.

 COMMISSIONER.
 Arlee never having seen railroads, don't know the amount of land required.
-Here is a glass with a few drops of water in it (illustrating), tumbler represents the reservation, the water the amount of land wanted for the railrailroad.
+Here is a glass with a few drops of water in it [illustrating].
+The whole tumbler represents the reservation, the water the amount of land wanted for the railroad.
 The railroad wanted six stations; the Great Father said five would be enough.
 They wanted these for water for the engines.
-The railroad wanted a strip 400 feet wide; the Great Father said, "No, 200"; the railroad wanted larger and more stations; the Great Father said, "No, five stations, and these must be small ones."
-The Great Father was thinking of the wishes and the interest of the Indians.
+The railroad wanted a strip 400 feet wide; the Great Father said, "No, 200;" the railroad wanted larger and more stations; the Great Father said, "No; five stations, and these must be small ones."
+The Great Father was thinking of the wishes and the interest of the Indiana.